 Businesses may enhance marketing strategies

-Also, it assists e‑shops in improving their marketing strategies and product offerings.
+Tracking demographic information and purchase history allows companies to tailor messaging for diverse types of customers, optimize ad spend, and create personalized offers that drive customer acquisition.
+Also, it assists e-shops in improving their marketing strategies and product offerings.
 Companies can use data collected from customer surveys to determine whether their current marketing campaigns are working well.
 If not, they can adjust their strategy accordingly.

 Also, to make it even more effective, the offerings might be automated when using tools like Luigi’s Box Recommender.